Golgautier/nke-labs/06_NKE_Cluster_scaling/readme.md

    <details>
    <summary>Answer</summary>

    > 1. Use kubectl command tool to get the node list.
-We'll use the -w option to watch it continously and see the transition<br>
+We'll use the -w option to watch it continuously and see the transition<br>
      `kubectl get nodes -w`

 ## Remove a worker from an existing node pool.